Doyle explains to Kate how he is responsible for getting Cordelia and Angel together.

 Looking at the two of them, Kate could swear she was almost melting from the heat they generated.
 Talk about sexual vibes, talk about charisma, those two had it in spades and it was all for each other.
 She felt like she needed to stick her head in the freezer just to cool off.
 “Dessert, anyone?”

 For two weeks, Cordelia and Angel struggled with their arrangement.
 Cordelia’s apartment remained strangely bug-infested despite the exterminators.
 Doyle’s attempts at finding her suitable accommodations were either overpriced, horrifying or simply turned down as an option by Angel.
 They were unsuitable, unclean or unsafe in his opinion and Cordelia wasn’t in an argumentative mood considering what Doyle had come up with.

 So they kept to their arrangement.
 Time-sharing the bed.
-Only they made a serious effort to make certain that there would be no sharing simultaneously.
-The television and VCR mysteriously appeared in the living room one day and Cordelia wasn’t about to argue the reason for the move.
+Only they made a serious effort to make certain that there would be no simultaneous sharing.
+When the television and VCR mysteriously appeared in the living room one day, Cordelia wasn’t about to argue the reason for the move.

 Sitting on the couch together, they still managed to gravitate toward each other.
-His arm around her shoulder, and her curled up beside him.
+His arm ended up around her shoulder as she curled up beside him.
 There was a conspicuous absence of peanut butter.
 Cordelia found herself a snacking alternative.

 M&Ms seemed safe enough.
 They came in a form that required no finger-licking of any kind.
 Cordelia liked tossing them up and catching them in her mouth.
 Until one missed and dropped straight down her cleavage.